l1yefeng/ogier/README.md

 ## TODO

 - EPUB3
-- key events: keyup is sometimes accidental; KeyDown sometimes doesn't have focus
+- KeyDown sometimes doesn't have focus
+- Use keyup and repeat.
+Make repeat count the distance to jump.
 - Improve performance when loading styles
 - Store last read location: which line
 - Fetch font from archive